moritzWa/free-whisper-flow/README.md

 - **Accessibility**: Hammerspoon needs this for global hotkeys.
 - **Microphone**: macOS will ask on the first recording attempt.

-The installer will offer to automatically add Hammerspoon to your login items so it starts when you log in.
-This is recommended since Hammerspoon must be running for free-whisper-flow to work.
+The installer offers to add Hammerspoon to login items, which is recommended so it's always running.